manuelmorales/configurable-http-client/README.md

 As you can see this allowed moving responsibilities around.
-Although similar behavior could be achieved by providing a wrapper function around `fetch` that uses `then()` to redirect in case of being logged out, with this library we can override behaviors at any point:
+Although similar behavior could be achieved by providing a wrapper function around `fetch` that uses `then()` to redirect in case of being logged out, with this library we can override behaviors at any point.

+In the example below, the `currentUserRepository` overrides the behavior in case of 401:

 ```javascript